This article discusses the following topics related to dependencies:

 Creating a Dependency

 Note: Before creating a dependency, ensure that the Dependency workflow has been configured and enabled.
-We recommend that the user managing the dependency in the predecessor project be assigned with the role of the Dependency Manager in their team.
-A Dependency Item within Amplify allows you to capture important information about the dependency such as the contributing project and task, dependant project, dependency action plan, dependency manager, and the dependency review date.
-Once the project dependencies are identified, begin by capturing the above characteristics associated with an inter-project dependency as a RAID item or on a dependent task in your project's Gantt chart.
+Ideally, the user managing the dependency in the predecessor project should possess the Dependency Manager role.
+A Dependency Item within Amplify allows you to capture important information such as the contributing project and task, dependant project, dependency action plan, dependency manager, and the dependency review date.
+When you have identified the dependency, begin capturing the above characteristics by using the add RAID item form or on a dependent task in your project's Gantt chart.
 You can modify the dependency settings at a later point of time if required.

 To create an inter-project dependency:

 - Click on the New Item button on the RAID register of the initiative dashboard, or

 - Click on the Create Dependency button on the Edit Task form of the dependent task on the Gantt chart.

 - Specify the following details in the New Item form that displays:

 - A short description of the nature of dependency in the Name field.
 Note: Ensure that Item Classification is Dependency.